odpi/specs/ODPi-Operations.md

 When including the following services: HDFS, MAPRED, YARN, HIVE and ZOOKEEPER into a stack, they SHOULD be inherited from the common-services directory defined in Ambari.
 In addition, any services, which have definitions in common-services, SHOULD inherit from their common-services definition.

-For more information see the [Service Inheritance wiki page](https://cwiki.apache.org/confluence/display/AMBARI/Service+Inheritance) or the [Stack Inheritance wiki page](https://cwiki.apache.org/confluence/display/AMBARI/Stack+Inheritance).
+For more information see the Service Inheritance or the Stack Inheritance sections of the [Apache Ambari Stack Definition](https://github.com/apache/ambari/tree/branch-2.4/contrib/docs/Apache_Ambari_Stack_Definition.pdf).

 ####Creating Stack Versions
-A Hadoop Management Tool when packaging a stack for Ambari should follow the guidelines for [defining stacks](https://cwiki.apache.org/confluence/display/AMBARI/Defining+a+Custom+Stack+and+Services) and should make sure to include all mandatory requirements including the [stack properties](https://cwiki.apache.org/confluence/display/AMBARI/Defining+a+Custom+Stack+and+Services#DefiningaCustomStackandServices-StackProperties).
+A Hadoop Management Tool when packaging a stack for Ambari should follow the guidelines for defining stacks as specified in the [Apache Ambari Stack Definition](https://github.com/apache/ambari/tree/branch-2.4/contrib/docs/Apache_Ambari_Stack_Definition.pdf) and should make sure to include all mandatory requirements including the stack properties.

 ####Recommended Application Packaging
 Each individual Application SHOULD be created as one or more extensions and SHOULD be packaged as a single management pack.
+In this first release of the operations specification, installing custom services by modifying the stack is allowed.

-For more information see the [Packaging and Installing Custom Services wiki page](https://cwiki.apache.org/confluence/display/AMBARI/Packaging+and+Installing+Custom+Services).
+For more information on packaging applications as extensions using management packs see the Packaging Custom Services section in the [Apache Ambari Stack Definition](https://github.com/apache/ambari/tree/branch-2.4/contrib/docs/Apache_Ambari_Stack_Definition.pdf).

 ####Defining Custom Services
-Each custom service definition MUST be created following the [Ambari guidelines for custom services](https://cwiki.apache.org/confluence/display/AMBARI/Custom+Services).
+Each custom service definition MUST be created following the guidelines for custom services in the [Apache Ambari Stack Definition](https://github.com/apache/ambari/tree/branch-2.4/contrib/docs/Apache_Ambari_Stack_Definition.pdf).

 ####Kerberos
 If an Application needs to communicate with other services or Applications that require Kerberos authentication, the Application SHOULD provide a "Kerberos descriptor" metadata file (kerberos.json) in its service definition.
 This is optional, but if this is omitted, it puts the burden on the end user for performing Kerberos principal generation, Kerberos keytab generation and distribution, etc.

 If an Application needs to communicate with other services or Applications that require Kerberos authentication, the Application MUST explicitly invoke Kerberos authentication calls (i.e., kinit invocations) in its Service Definition scripts.

-For more information about Kerberos descriptors see the [Kerberos Descriptor documentation](https://github.com/apache/ambari/blob/trunk/ambari-server/docs/security/kerberos/kerberos_descriptor.md) or for general Kerberos information see the [Automated Kerberization wiki page](https://cwiki.apache.org/confluence/display/AMBARI/Automated+Kerberizaton).
+For more information about Kerberos see the Kerberos section in the [Apache Ambari Stack Definition](https://github.com/apache/ambari/tree/branch-2.4/contrib/docs/Apache_Ambari_Stack_Definition.pdf).

 ####Metrics Monitoring
-An Application MAY expose its application-level metrics via Ambari REST API by defining a [metrics.json](https://github.com/apache/ambari/blob/trunk/ambari-server/src/main/resources/common-services/HDFS/2.1.0.2.0/metrics.json) file in its Service Definition.
+An Application MAY expose its application-level metrics via Ambari REST API by defining a metrics.json file in its Service Definition.

 An Application MAY provide its own Hadoop Metrics2 Sink implementation or custom code to emit its metrics into Ambari Metrics Collector.

-For more information about the metrics.json format see the [Stack Defined Metrics wiki page](https://cwiki.apache.org/confluence/display/AMBARI/Stack+Defined+Metrics) or for general metrics information see the [Ambari Metrics wiki page](https://cwiki.apache.org/confluence/display/AMBARI/Metrics).
+For more information about Metrics see the Metrics section in the [Apache Ambari Stack Definition](https://github.com/apache/ambari/tree/branch-2.4/contrib/docs/Apache_Ambari_Stack_Definition.pdf).

 ####Alerts
 An Application MAY expose its application-level alerts via Ambari REST API and Ambari Web UI by defining an alerts.json file in its Service Definition.

 In case an alert definition contains any script-based alerts, it MUST be written in Python and MUST be compatible with Python 2.6 and 2.7.

-For more information about the alerts.json format see the [Alerts definition documentation](https://github.com/apache/ambari/blob/branch-2.1/ambari-server/docs/api/v1/alert-definitions.md) or for general alerts information see the [Ambari Alerts wiki page](https://cwiki.apache.org/confluence/display/AMBARI/Alerts).
+For more information about Alerts see the Alerts section in the [Apache Ambari Stack Definition](https://github.com/apache/ambari/tree/branch-2.4/contrib/docs/Apache_Ambari_Stack_Definition.pdf).

 ####Quicklinks
 An Application MAY expose quick links to the Ambari UI by including a quicklinks.json file in its Service Definition.
-For more information see the [Quick Links wiki page](https://cwiki.apache.org/confluence/display/AMBARI/Quick+Links).
+For more information see the Quick Links section in the [Apache Ambari Stack Definition](https://github.com/apache/ambari/tree/branch-2.4/contrib/docs/Apache_Ambari_Stack_Definition.pdf).